Post-COVID Condition/ Post-COVID-vaccination syndrome

 A persistent hypotestosteronemia in certain patients with COVID-19 or long COVID syndrome could be of hypothalamic origin due to impaired GnRH function, or hypogonadotropic hypogonadism.

-Correlation between increased [11C]PBR28 PET/MR brain signaling, as an indicator of neuroinflammation, and parameters of vascular health in post-acute COVID-19
+Correlation between increased [11C]PBR28 PET/MR binding across a wide range of brain regions, as an indicator of neuroinflammation, and parameters of vascular health could partially reflect variations in vascular anatomy and perivascular immune infiltration in post-acute COVID-19

 The results provide indirect evidence that differences in PET signal across brain regions, as an indicator of neuroinflammation, could partially reflect variations in vascular health and perivascular immune infiltration in individuals with PASC.